UK Visa Application Process for Ukrainian Refugees

 • Birth certificate and father’s passport if applying for a child

-• For a Homes for Ukraine application, host identity documents – such as passport, or driving licence if passport not available or expired.
-If the host is not British and has a UKVI Immigration Account, they can use this to prove their identity, or they can use their BRP.
-We recommend the host not passing their passport details to the applicant if they are not sure about who they are.
+• For a Homes for Ukraine application, sponsor identity documents – such as passport, or driving licence if passport not available or expired.
+If the sponsor is not British and has a UKVI Immigration Account, they can use this to prove their identity, or they can use their BRP.
+We recommend the sponsor not passing their passport details to the applicant if they are not sure about who they are.

 • For a Family visa application, documents that prove your relationship to your family member.
 You can get these translated for free if necessary.
 You don’t need them to be translated by a lawyer, and it’s possible you don’t need to translate them at all.